 To better understand the advantages and disadvantages of corporations, let’s understand them with the help of an example.
-Sam, is the owner of a retail chain that has started to grow rapidly.
-To take advantage of the growth, however, he needs more money to support the business.
-He is also getting more concerned about liabilities in case something goes wrong without his personal fault in such a large business.
-Considering his case, Tom, a very learned friend, and advisor of Sam advised him to convert his business into a corporation.
+Sam is the owner of a retail chain that has started to grow rapidly.
+However, to take advantage of the growth, he needs more money to support the business.
+He is also more concerned about liabilities if something goes wrong without his personal fault in such a large business.
+Considering his case, Tom, a very learned friend and advisor of Sam, advised him to convert his business into a corporation.

 Advantages of Corporations

-In a corporation, the owners of the company are only liable for the amount of money that they have invested through purchasing shares.
+In a corporation, the company owners are only liable for the amount of money they have invested through purchasing shares.
 This means that if the company goes bankrupt and has no money left to pay back the creditors and lenders, the money invested by its shareholders into the company (by purchasing its shares) will be used to pay back the creditors and lenders.
 Hence, the shareholders will lose the amount invested.
-Creditors and lenders, however, have no claim on the personal properties and assets of the owners.
+However, creditors and lenders have no claim on the personal properties and assets of the owners.
 This is what limited liability means: limited up to the extent of the amount invested.

 Easy Availability of Capital

 In a corporation form of business organization, it is relatively easy to raise huge sums of capital through the public.
 Since the total money a company wishes to raise is divided into thousands and lakhs of shares, the price of each share comes out to be very small.
 A small price allows a number of people to purchase the shares of the company.
 Hence, it becomes easy to raise a big amount for a corporation by dividing it into smaller units.